-Figure 3.06 Main Mode of Travel by Students
+Figure 3.06 Main Mode of Travel by Students University of Aberdeen Page 28 of 41

-Figure 3.07 Comparison of Main Mode of Travel by Students between 2006 and 2012

-CAR USE

-Reasons for Travelling by Car

-No values are used in figure 3.08 as respondents could select as many options as were appropriate.
+Figure 3.07 Comparison of Main Mode of Travel by Students between 2006 and 2014 CAR USE Reasons for Travelling by Car No values are used in figure 3.08 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons given for using a car to commute.
 As can be seen in figure 3.08 convenience and time constraints feature heavily in students' decisions to commute using their car.
 Cost, personal use and the lack of a suitable alternative also appear to feature commonly.

 Figure 3.08 Reasons for Car Use

 Encouragement of Car Sharing

 No values are used in figure 3.09 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative preference of incentives to encourage car sharing.
 Guaranteed parking featured most strongly.
-More help in finding a car share partner also featured commonly and further investigation is required to ascertain what further help would be useful.
+More help in finding a car share partner and a guaranteed ride home also featured commonly.

 Figure 3.09 Encouragement of Car Sharing

 CAR SHARING

 Reasons for Car Sharing

 No values are used in figure 3.10 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why students car share.
 Convenience can clearly be seen as the most prominent reason while cost and time also feature very strongly.

 Figure 3.10 Reasons for Car Sharing

 CYCLING

 Reasons for Cycling

 No values are used in figure 3.11 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why students cycle to work.
-With the exception of there being no suitable alternatives all reasons seem to influence cyclists to a fairly large extent although the lack of competition for parking and avoiding traffic congestion feature least prominently.
+With the exception of there being no suitable alternatives all reasons seem to influence cyclists to a fairly large extent.

 Figure 3.11 Reasons for Cycling

 Cycle Parking Used

 Figure 3.12 shows the majority of students use cycle racks.
 Railings appear to be used commonly as an alternative, presumably if there are no cycle racks nearby or cycle racks are full.
-The relatively low percentage of students using cycle lockers may be due to the cost of the locker deposit (£60) or the perception that lockers are not available to students.
-No data was requested to specify where "other" cycle storage was being utilised.
-Although only a small number of students admit to storing bicycles inside buildings it is still of concern since this can represent a safety hazard in buildings and is also an increase over figures recorded in previous surveys.
+The proportion of students using railings has dropped while rack and locker use has increased.
+'Other' locations were typically said to be hidden due to not locking the bike.
+The proportion of students storing bikes in buildings has dropped significantly since the last survey.

-(Percentages calculated from a subset of 240 respondents) Figure 3.12 Cycle Parking Used
+(Percentages calculated from a subset of 284 respondents)

+Figure 3.12 Cycle Parking Used

 BUS TRAVEL

 Reasons for Travelling by Bus

 No values are used in figure 3.13 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why students use the bus to travel to their place of study.
-No suitable alternative features most commonly suggesting that bus travel is often used out of necessity rather than choice.
+No suitable alternative features most commonly suggesting that bus travel is often used out of necessity rather than choice although students indicate that bus services are generally convenient.